rajat8527/Cark-Park-Manager/README.md

 ## Problem statement

 There is a car park and it has a total of 10 available spaces in a prime area of town that’s within walking distance of the high street.
-As part of your new position you’ve decided to write a management system to offload the day-to-day activity so you can enjoy the finer things in life.
+Design a system to offload the day-to-day activity so you can enjoy the finer things in life.
 After a quick brainstorm you’ve settled on the following functionality to make your life easier:

 ## Park